Functional pottery. Experimenting with glazes. Plants, flowers. “Primitive” pottery. Art in general. Working with my hands.

-Now I am potting again, both in Clayton and at the Almonte Potters Guild.
+Now I am potting again, in the Clayton Clay Works studio, in downtown Clayton.
 Because of my technical background I particularly enjoy teaching glaze chemistry classes, in addition to general pottery.

 I don’t dream.
 Or maybe I always dream.
 I believe in cooperative action – the Crown and Pumpkin Tour is part of this.